-A spa manicure and pedicure are more expensive than what you get at the local nail salon -- MUCH more expensive, depending on where you live.
-The average manicure in New York City costs $10.50 in New York City.
-Many salons charge $19.95 for a manicure and pedicure, according to The New York Times expose The Cost of Nice Nails published in May of 2015.
+A spa manicure and pedicure can be much more expensive than what you get at the local nail salon, depending on where you live.
+The average manicure in New York City costs $10, but many salons charge $20 for a manicure and pedicure, according to The New York Times expose "The Cost of Nice Nails" published in May of 2015.

+You are also paying for a more beautiful, decadent atmosphere at resorts and spa destinations.
 Instead of fluorescent lights and noxious fumes from airbrushed nails, you have pretty light fixtures, good design, and a handsome pedicure chair in a quiet corner.
-The pedicure chair should drain (not recirculate water) so that the pedicure is completely sanitary.
+Additionally, you can be certain that the technicians are highly trained and offering you a special experience.

 Most spa nail technicians can give you beautifully shaped nails, suggest the perfect color for your skin and the season, and produce work that lasts without chips or bubbles.
 These technicians also typically have a very nice manner, good customer service skills, and follow the highest level of spa sanitation when working.

 Unfortunately, most resort spas don't offer the full robe and slipper treatment and give you access to spa facilities if you are only purchasing nail services.
 If you need to save, you can get a spa manicure or pedicure as a special treat and do your regular maintenance at home or with a local nail or beauty salon.

 However, you should be sure to investigate cheaper salons before you book.
 If they cut corners on sanitation or have old-fashioned pedicure chairs that recirculate water instead of flushing it each session, you could end up with an infection after your mani-pedi, which would end up costing you much more than splurging on a trip to a licensed professional at the spa.